danielepalomba/Diary/README.md

 # Diary
-DiarioManager is a Java application dedicated to the management of personal diaries.
+Diary is a Java application dedicated to the management of personal diaries.
 The project is designed solely for academic practice.